0xyu/sample-web/README.md

 # sample-web
-- Just some codes write with Vite + Typescript + React + SCSS
+- A simple code written with Vite, TypeScript, React, and SCSS
 - Example to control and highlight rendering components

 ## Demo